HarperDB/documentation/docs/rest/README.md

 ## PUT

-This can be used to update a record with a provided record.
+This can be used to create or update a record with the provided object/data (similar to an "upsert").
 This is handled by the Resource method `put(record)`.

 ### `PUT /my-resource/<record-id>`

-This will update the record with the specified primary key, with the contents of the record in the request body.
-The new record should exactly match the provided record (removing any properties that are present in the provided record).
+This will create or update the record with the specified primary key, with the contents of the data in the request body.
+The new record should exactly match the data (this will remove any properties that are present in the previous record).
+Future GETs will return the exact data that was provided by PUT (what you PUT is what you GET).

 ## DELETE
 This can be used to delete a record or records.